benjholla/benjholla.github.io/_posts/2016-3-20-call-graph-construction-algorithms-explained.md

 ### Closing Thoughts

-Tip and Palsberg presenting an interesting diagram in [figure 1 of their paper](http://web.cs.ucla.edu/~palsberg/paper/oopsla00.pdf), which I have reproduced below with some modifications.
+Tip and Palsberg present a nice overview diagram in [Figure 1 of their paper](http://web.cs.ucla.edu/~palsberg/paper/oopsla00.pdf), which I have reproduced below with some modifications.

 ![Summary](/images/posts/call-graph-construction-algorithms-explained/summary.png)